Remote Learning Provision

 Please email helpdesk@garthhillcollege.com should you have any problems.

-Home Learning will be set on MS Teams as an assignment and written in the pupil’s planner.
-If a pupil relies heavily on MS Teams to guide their Home Learning they are permitted to write ‘On MS Teams’ along with the due date in their planner.
+Home Learning will be set on MS Teams as an assignment and can be written in the pupil’s planner.

-All home learning and class work is set on MS Teams as this allows for a better interaction and communication with pupil and teacher.
-We no longer use Class charts to set home learning.
+All home learning is set on MS Teams as this allows for a better interaction and communication with pupil and teacher.
 Pupils can complete the work in their book, on paper, or using any Microsoft Application ensuring that all assignments are complete and submitted before clicking on the ‘Turn in’ assignment icon.
-Once the work is complete it should be uploaded to MS Teams using the following guidance document > Here.
+Once the work is complete it should be uploaded to MS Teams using the guidance provided on this page.

 Microsoft Teams classes: Every pupil will belong to a Microsoft Team for each of their classes and their tutor group.
 In the MS Team pupils will see the following teachers: